gvwilson/thirdbit/src/fiction/iffy/index.md

 "Edson used t' work in the hospital in Puerto Toro," Aunt Naggie cut in.
 "He helped make you for your olders.
-When he heard about the accident an' you bein' the only one rescued, he came down an' found me an' told me that there'd been a glitch when they were makin' you.
+When he heard about the sinkin' an' you bein' the only one rescued, he came down an' found me an' told me that there'd been a glitch when they were makin' you.
 They had t' put a bit o' tech in your head when you were still inside your older so your brain would grow right."